Grow Your Own Produce

 10 Tips for Growing an Organic Vegetable Garden

-Before you plant anything in your garden, do some research to find out which types of vegetables and which varieties are most likely to do well in your growing conditions.
-You'll want to take growing zones into consideration, as well as the amount of sunlight and rainfall your garden will receive.
+Before you plant anything in your garden, do some research to determine which types of vegetables and which varieties are most likely to do well in your growing conditions.
+You'll want to consider growing zones, as well as the amount of sunlight and rainfall your garden will receive.

 Local farmer's markets, other gardeners and staff at local garden centres can often give you some insight into which specific varieties typically do well in your area.